APHGames/web/docs/learning/tutorials/ecsdocs.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import styles from '@site/src/css/docs.module.scss';

-- documentation to the `PIXI-ECS` library that can be found in the repository
+- documentation to the `COLFIO` library that can be found in the repository

 ## Pixi architecture